 High-quality dog food should contain vitamins A, D, E, K, and B vitamins, choline, and trace minerals such as zinc gluconate, ferrous sulfate (iron), and manganese sulfate.
 If your dog’s food is complete and balanced, you don’t need to add vitamins or mineral supplements unless your veterinarian prescribes them.

 Superfoods are healthy dog food ingredients that are rich in compounds such as antioxidants, fiber, and fatty acids.
-Examples include chia seeds, blueberries, pumpkin, kale, and quinoa, all of which are in Ollie’s fresh recipes.
+Examples include chia seeds, blueberries, pumpkin, and kale, all of which are in Ollie’s fresh recipes.

 Typical kibble often contains unsatisfactory ingredients that are unhealthy for your dog.
 Some dog food ingredients to avoid include4:

 Reading the label on your dog’s food packaging is the best way to know what they are eating.
 Here at Ollie, we only use the best dog food ingredients in our recipes to ensure your pup receives exceptional nutrition.
 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox

 15 May 2023